Wiltshire cure

 The Wiltshire cure is a traditional English technique for curing bacon and ham.
-The technique originated in the 18th century in Calne, Wiltshire; it was developed by the Harris family.
+The technique originated in the 18th century in Calne, Wiltshire; it was developed there by the Harris family.
 Originally it was a dry cure method that involved applying salt to the meat for 10–14 days.
 Storing the meat in cold rooms meant that less salt was needed.
-The Wiltshire cure has been a wet cure, soaking the meat in brine for 4–5 days, since the First World War.
+Since the First World War it has been a wet cure, where the meat is soaked in brine for 4–5 days.
 Smoking is not part of the process, although bacon is often smoked after being cured.

-History

-In 2010, several large British supermarket chains signed a voluntary code agreeing to use clearer labelling on pork products to avoid confusion over country of origin.
-For shops under this agreement, pork products sold in the UK that are labelled with "Wiltshire Cure" should only have been sourced from the UK.
+In 2025, an application by the British Meat Processors Association to register Wiltshire Cured Ham (together with the alternative names Wiltshire Cured Bacon and Wiltshire Cured Gammon) as a traditional speciality guaranteed was unsuccessful.